-- By Right Uses.
+- 1. By Right Uses.
 The following uses shall be permitted in the Steep Slope Conservation District so long as such use is in compliance with the base zoning district and all other provisions. - a.
-Precautionary Slope District (15 25 % slope). - Wildlife sanctuary, woodland preserve, arboretum, recreation areas, including open space associated with cluster development. - 2) Tree farming, forestry, and other agricultural uses when conducted in conformity with conservation practices, including minimum tillage methods approved by the Soils Conservation Service, or the Chester County Conservation District. - 3) Residential development, contingent upon approval of the Board of Supervisors as advised by the Township Engineer, in conformance with the base zoning district regulations and a maximum impervious surface of fifteen (15%) percent of lot area. - 4) Yard area of residences within a Precautionary Slope District, so long as the structure is not within twenty-five (25) feet of the Precautionary Slope District. - 5) Driveways are not permitted to exceed a sixteen (16%) percent grade, nor result in cut and fills that exceed a three (3) to one (1) ratio.

-- b.
-Prohibitive Slope Districts (over 25 % slope). - Wildlife sanctuary, woodland preserve, arboretum, recreation areas, including open space associated with cluster development. - Yard areas of residences within a Prohibitive Slope Conservation District, so long as the structure is not within fifty (50) feet of the Prohibitive Slope District. - Driveways, when there are no practical alternatives as determined by the Township Engineer, are not permitted to exceed a sixteen (16%) percent grade, nor resulting in cut and fills that exceed a three (3) to one (1) ratio. - 2.
+Precautionary Slope District (15 25 % slope). - 1) Wildlife sanctuary, woodland preserve, arboretum, recreation areas, including open space associated with cluster development.

+- 2) Tree farming, forestry, and other agricultural uses when conducted in conformity with conservation practices, including minimum tillage methods approved by the Soils Conservation Service, or the Chester County Conservation District. - 3) Residential development, contingent upon approval of the Board of Supervisors as advised by the Township Engineer, in conformance with the base zoning district regulations and a maximum impervious surface of fifteen (15%) percent of lot area. - 4) Yard area of residences within a Precautionary Slope District, so long as the structure is not within twenty-five (25) feet of the Precautionary Slope District. - 5) Driveways are not permitted to exceed a sixteen (16%) percent grade, nor result in cut and fills that exceed a three (3) to one (1) ratio. - b.
+Prohibitive Slope Districts (over 25 % slope). - 1) Wildlife sanctuary, woodland preserve, arboretum, recreation areas, including open space associated with cluster development. - 2) Yard areas of residences within a Prohibitive Slope Conservation District, so long as the structure is not within fifty (50) feet of the Prohibitive Slope District. - Driveways, when there are no practical alternatives as determined by the Township Engineer, are not permitted to exceed a sixteen (16%) percent grade, nor resulting in cut and fills that exceed a three (3) to one (1) ratio. - 2.
 Special Exception Uses.
 Any of the following uses shall be permitted as a special exception when authorized by the Zoning Hearing Board, subject to the requirements of this Section and Article XVII.
-Consideration for granting of special exceptions shall include the extent to which the required uses will disrupt the stability of soils and natural vegetation, and contribute to erosion before and after construction. - Sealed public water supply wells that have been approved by all regulatory agencies and conforming to the Subdivision and Land Development Ordinance of Elk Township. - b.
-Stormwater management facilities, including conveyance facilities, when located in the Precautionary Slope District and when demonstrated that no feasible location on areas of lesser slopes exist to site the facilities.
-The proposed stormwater management facilities must also be fully compliant with the Elk Township Stormwater Ordinance as well as standards of all other regulatory agencies. - c.
+Consideration for granting of special exceptions shall include the extent to which the required uses will disrupt the stability of soils and natural vegetation, and contribute to erosion before and after construction. - a.
+Sealed public water supply wells that have been approved by all regulatory agencies and conforming to the Subdivision and Land Development Ordinance of Elk Township. - b.
+Sanitary storm sewers, provided that they have been approved by all regulatory agencies and conforming to the Subdivision and Land Development of Elk Township. - c.
 Access roads and driveways suitable for the passage of emergency vehicles in the event of fire or accident.
-Such roads shall be constructed only when no viable alternatives as determined by the Township Engineer, for emergency access exists and so long as the terms of the Elk Township Land Development Ordinance have been complied with and approval from all regulatory agencies has been secured. - Prohibited Uses.
+Such roads shall be constructed only when no viable alternatives as determined by the Township Engineer, for emergency access exists and so long as the terms of the Elk Township Land Development Ordinance have been complied with and approval from all regulatory agencies has been secured.

+3. Prohibited Uses.
 The erection of buildings or streets and the installation of septic tanks or septic systems on land sloping greater than twenty-five (25%) percent shall be prohibited.